 Spoofing your GPS on your Android device isn’t something you’re necessarily going to want to do every day, but it is something that makes for some interesting ideas for apps like Bumble or Tinder.
 GPS spoofing allows you to change your location to somewhere brand-new in order to view dating profiles in that new area.
 It’s not ideal for actually meeting up with people—remember, you’re still hundreds of miles or more away from them—but if you’re trying to get an idea of what the dating scene is like in your next vacation spot or the place you plan on moving, it’s the perfect way to do just that.

 If you’re one of the billion or so people who own Android devices, you’re in luck.
 Spoofing your GPS on Android is really easy if you know where to look, and it doesn’t require rooting, modding, or any additional steps you can’t accomplish on your phone right now.
-Start by installing Fake GPS Location from the Play Store.
+All you need is the Fake GPS Location app from the Play Store.
 Despite a dated icon, the app is far and away the best option for spoofing your GPS location on Android, thanks to its reliable connection.
 After you’ve installed the app from the Play Store, leave it alone for the time being and open up your device’s settings menu.
-Though we’re using a Pixel 2 XL running Android 9.0, the steps for enabling this setting will remain largely the same regardless of whichever application you choose for this step.
+Though we’re using an LG Stylo 4 running Android 8.1 (Oreo), the steps for enabling this setting will remain largely the same regardless of whichever application you choose for this step.

 To check whether it’s working, force close Bumble from your device by swiping it away from your recent apps list, then reload into the app.
 Check the location of your first match and compare it to your actual location.
 For example, when we loaded our fake GPS location as Washington DC, we immediately began to see matches in Virginia, making it a success in our book.
 Occasionally, Bumble may notice that you’ve changed your location and attempt to put you back in a place that matches your IP address, so you may also want to consider using a VPN to match your locations together.
 However, generally speaking, the app should reset your location to your spoofed address every time you reset the app, so if you run into any major issues, try resetting the app.